Rhodes, Greece. Love in the Times of Ancient Civilisations

 Ebele discovered pottery the day her father took her on his knees for the first time and held her tiny hands around a damp mould of clay.
-As the table trundled, the mould became an amphora with a long neck under the astounded eyes of the little child.
+As the table trundled, the mould became an amphora with a long neck under the little child’s astounded eyes.
 Then, in a second, it fell right down in a messy pile as she jumped off her father’s knees.

 Everything occurred so quickly that Ebele had no time to process what just happened.
 She was excited to show her mother her miraculous creation when suddenly there was none.

 Ebele cried, but her father dried her tears with his splotched hands.
 The man patiently explained to the little girl that pottery meant trial and error.
 She would ruin many amphoras before she would drink fresh water from one made by her hands.
 The tears dried on the little girl’s face.
 So did the clay.
 Since that day, she was rarely smudge-free.